Weather & Climate – Mapungubwe NP

 © chart & park data: SafariBookings. © climate grid data: WorldClim project.
 All rights reserved.

-Mapungubwe National Park's climate is semi-arid with an annual rainfall around 350mm/11.8in.
+The climate in Mapungubwe National Park is semi-arid with annual rainfall of around 350mm/12in.
 Rainfall is highly variable but falls entirely during the summer months from October to April.
-There are, on average, 10 rainy days per year and extended periods of less than average rainfall occur.
-In summer peak temperatures rise to 45°C/113°F and winters are mild.
+On average, there are 10 rainy days per year, and extended periods of less than average rainfall occur.
+In summer, peak temperatures rise to 45°C/113°F. Winters are mild.

 Winter May to September

-Winter is a time of very little, if any, rain or humidity and the heat index is fairly mild, therefore, much less oppressive than during the summer months.
-It is sunny throughout winter with virtually no clouds – an all-around pleasant time of year.
+Winter is a time of very little (if any) rain or humidity and temperatures are fairly mild.
+It is much less oppressive than during the summer months.
+Days are sunny with virtually no clouds.
+It is a pleasant time of year.

 • May – A cooling trend develops as summer comes to an end.
-Average temperatures are mild, at about 10°C/50°F in the morning and 27°C/81° during the day.
+Average temperatures are mild at around 10°C/50°F in the morning and 27°C/81° in the afternoon.

-• June, July & August – Chilly mornings are typical during the coldest months of the year, and the nighttime temperature routinely drops to about 7°C/45°F, from the average daily high of 26°C/79°F.
+• June, July & August – Chilly mornings are typical during the coldest months of the year.
+The nighttime temperature routinely drops to about 9°C/48°F, from the average daily high of 24°C/75°F.

-• September – September, and its slowly climbing temperatures signal the coming of the spring season.
-Approximate daily temperatures are around 30°C/86°F, up from a lower morning average of about 13°C/55°F.
+• September – The slowly climbing temperatures of September signal the coming of spring.
+Afternoon temperatures are around 28°C/82°F, up from a morning average of 15°C/59°F.

 Summer October to April

-The heat of the summer can be overwhelming and stifling and it is compounded by the fact that rain is rare and somewhat sporadic.
-When it does rain, it is a very welcome break and does a great deal to settle the dust which permeates the air.
+The heat of summer can be overwhelming, and it is made worse by the fact that rain is rare and somewhat sporadic.
+When it does rain, it is a very welcome break and does a great deal to settle the dust.

 • October & November – The first rains will come as a relief after months of dry heat.
-Temperatures are between 18°C/64°F in the morning and 32°C/90°F in the afternoon.
+Temperatures are between 19°C/66°F in the morning and 32°C/90°F in the afternoon.

 • December, January & February – This is an extremely hot time of year.
-The average temperature in the afternoon is 33°C/92°F, but peak temperatures may rise to 45°C/113°F or higher.
-Early morning is the nicest time of the day with temperatures of 20°C/68°F.
+The average temperature in the afternoon is 35°C/95°F, but peak temperatures may rise to 45°C/113°F or higher.
+Early morning is the nicest time of day with temperatures around 19°C/66°F.

-• March & April – It cools down, and temperatures are a bit milder at 31°C/88°F in the afternoon.
-Mornings are still pleasant at 17°C/63°F. The last rain of the season can be expected, but it is mostly dry.
+• March & April – It cools down, and temperatures are a bit milder at 33°C/91°F in the afternoon.
+Mornings are still pleasant at 15°C/59°F. The last rain of the season can be expected, but it is mostly dry.

 Want To Visit Mapungubwe NP?